 We’ve always prided ourselves on care coordination.
 Our teams work closely with physicians, community health partners and family members to help ensure each resident is getting the individualized care and services they need to manage their health and wellness needs.

 Right now and looking forward, we need to prepare for a changing healthcare delivery system and desire for people to be cared for in alternative settings or in their home.
 We want residents to continue to age in place in our communities, just as they would if they lived in their home, which means assisting with managing chronic diseases and continuing to evaluate how we might bring more services to our residents.

-Assisted living providers should also continue to find more ways to support fail residents.
-For us, that means helping our residents, families and team members in having an even better understanding of conditions such as COPD, diabetes, Parkinson’s and others so they can understand how these diseases impact aging and frailty, and their role in helping to maintain the overall health and wellness needs of residents.
+Assisted living providers should also continue to find more ways to support frail residents.
+For us, that means helping our residents, families and team members in having an even better understanding of conditions such as COPD, diabetes, Parkinson’s, and others so they can understand how these diseases impact aging and frailty, and their role in helping to maintain the overall health and wellness needs of residents.